 During the turn of the century, turpentine was a large industry that created many jobs.
-A "chipper" would remove the bark of a tree with an axe and cut a "cat face" and insert a metal strip that allowed the pine gum to drain into a clay pot.
-The pots were emptied into barrels and loaded onto wagons drawn by mules where they were taken to stills and the turpentine was refined.
+A "chipper" would remove the bark of a tree with an ax and cut a "cat face" and insert a metal strip that allowed the pine gum to drain into a clay pot.
+The pots were emptied into barrels and loaded onto wagons were drawn by mules where they were taken to stills and the turpentine was refined.

 The Turpentine Industry mural was painted by John Gutcher and is 62 feet wide x 14 feet high.
 Nearby you will find a one-of-a-kind turpentine bottle trash bin.Continue to 7 of 10 below.